 SDHC and SDXC aren’t really direct versions.
 SDHC applies to cards that are between 4GB and 32GB.
 They use a filesystem known as FAT32.
 SDXC applies to cards 64GB and larger; they use a filesystem known as exFAT.
 You won’t find a 64GB card that’s SDHC or a 32GB card that’s SDXC.
 Both the HERO4 Black and Silver cameras work with both SDHC and SDXC cards.

-Tips for Buying and Using microSD Cards
+General Tips for Buying and Using microSD Cards

 - Before using it, format the memory card in the camera.
 It’s a safer option that formatting on your computer and can help prevent problems.
 And it’s a good idea to reformat in the camera fairly regularly as a way to prepare the card for use.
 I do it immediately after downloading all my footage/photos from the card to my computer so that it’s ready to go for next time.
 You can find the reformat function under Settings > Delete All.